 There is no need to re-apply each year, as schools can recheck eligibility as required using the data already provided - although if your child moves to a different school then you will need to update your account.

-We have made a couple of enhancements to the website, for further information please see the FAQ 's, the enhancements are:
+We have made a couple of enhancements to the website:

-- A LGfL or TRUSTnet school can check eligibility on behalf of a parent, the parent will need to contact your child's school, as they can run a check on your behalf.
+LGfL schools can check eligibility on behalf of a parent, the parent will need to contact your child's school, as they can run a check on your behalf.

-- A parent of a child attending any LGfL or TRUSTnet school can now use this website to check their eligibility.
+A parent of a child attending any LGfL school can now use this website to check their eligibility.

 As the government has now introduced free school meals for all children in Key Stage 1, it is more important than ever for schools to know how many pupils would otherwise be eligible for free meals as this may allow schools to apply for extra funding.
 These funds enable schools to take on more staff, invest in additional equipment, resources and activities to benefit all their children.